neoforged/Documentation/docs/gui/screens.md

 ### Rendering the Screen

-Screens submit their elements through `#renderWithTooltip` in three different strata: the background stratum, the render stratum, and the optional tooltip stratum.
+Screens submit their elements through `#renderWithTooltipAndSubtitles` in three different strata: the background stratum, the render stratum, and the optional tooltip stratum.

 The background stratum elements are submitted first via `#renderBackground`, generally containing any blurring or background textures.